Kvalvåg

 Kvalvåg is a village in Kristiansund Municipality in Møre og Romsdal county, Norway.
 The village lies on the southeast side of the island of Frei, along the Freifjorden, about 10 km southeast of the town of Kristiansund.
-Some neighboring villages near Kvalvåg include Nedre Frei, about 7 km to the southwest and Rensvik, about 5 km to the northwest.
+The villages of Nedre Frei and Storbakken lie about 7 km to the southwest and the village of Rensvik lies about 5 km to the northwest.